A Witness to the Life and Martyrdom

 Children and young people just loved Michał — called in Peru Miguel.
 They still visit his sepulchre and hold in their hearts the things he taught; with their songs they make a prayer of praise and gratitude for him.

-We hope to have our first martyrs will join the communion of saints from Peru: Miguel, Zbigniew and Sandro, who already are “Servants of God” and whose beatification process is underway.1
+We hope that our first martyrs will join the communion of saints from Peru: Miguel, Zbigniew and Sandro, who already are “Servants of God” and whose beatification process is underway.
+[Fr Michał and Fr Zbigniew were beatified in Peru on 5 December, 2015.
+Ed.]1

 Finally, I want to share the thought that the martyr’s death of my brothers was an extraordinary grace that they received from God.
 They left us the legacy of fidelity to the will of God, their witness to the truth which led them to surrender their life and shed their blood for Christ and for the souls that He entrusted to them.
 It is admirable how they carried out our great goal of mission to its last consequences: “Let us do good to all, but especially to those who belong to the family of the faith” (Gal 6:10).